PedroGaletti/react-native-camera/docs/RNCamera.md

 A landmark is a point of interest within a face.
 The left eye, right eye, and nose base are all examples of landmarks.
 The Face API provides the ability to find landmarks on a detected face.

+### `Android` `faceDetectionContours`

+Values: `RNCamera.Constants.FaceDetection.Contours.all` or `RNCamera.Constants.FaceDetection.Contours.none` (default)

+A contour is a set of points that represent the shape of a facial feature.
+The face oval, upper lip top, upper lib bottom, nose bottom, and nose bridge are all examples of contours.

 ### `faceDetectionClassifications`

 Values: `RNCamera.Constants.FaceDetection.Classifications.all` or `RNCamera.Constants.FaceDetection.Classifications.none` (default)